Heart scan (coronary calcium scan)

 Your doctor may order a heart scan to get a better understanding of your risk of heart disease or if your treatment plan is uncertain.

-A heart scan uses a specialized X-ray technology called multidetector row or multislice computerized tomography (CT), which creates multiple images of plaque deposits in the blood vessels.
-The imaging test provides an early look at levels of plaque.
+A heart scan uses a specialized X-ray technology called multidetector row or multislice computerized tomography (CT).
+The scan creates multiple images that can show any plaque deposits in the blood vessels.
+A heart scan provides an early look at levels of plaque.

 When is a heart scan used?